suitenumerique/ui-kit/CONTRIBUTING.md

 4. Commit the changes and create a PR named "🔖(release) version package".

+5. Ask for approval, once the PR is approved, merge it.

-5. Run `npx @changesets/cli publish`.
+6. Once merged, run `npx @changesets/cli publish`.
 It will publish the new version of the package to NPM and create a git tag.

-6. Run `git push origin <TAG>`
+7. Run `git push origin <TAG>`

-7. Tell everyone 🎉 !
+8. Tell everyone 🎉 !